Mackenzie Jorgensen

 News

-| March 2023: I was accepted to the ACM FAccT 2023 Doctoral Colloquium, so I'll be heading to Chicago in June!
+| June 2023: I was accepted to and joined the ACM FAccT 2023 Doctoral Colloquium in Chicago!

 Email: mackenzie(dot)jorgensen(at)kcl(dot)ac(dot)uk